Schemex: Discovering Structural Abstractions from Examples: Schemex System

 \subsubsection{Stage 3: Contrastive refinement through apply-and-test.}

-Schemex operationalizes “test-and-revise” by applying the current schema.
-It produces per-dimension values, then composes a full draft under the overall attributes.
-The comparison view uses per-dimension colors to align generated text with similar sentences in the corpus and lists dimension-scoped improvement prompts.
-Users accept/reject prompts, modify the schema, and reapply to see effects.
+Schemex applies the schema by producing per-dimension values and composing full drafts under the global constraints.
+A comparison view uses per-dimension color coding to align generated text with the original corpus and lists dimension-scoped improvement suggestions with consistency indicators.
+Users accept or reject suggestions, modify the schema, and reapply to observe effects.